Fostidich/Secret/README.md

 scrt -show<br>
 scrt -destroy<br>

-Given the name of the entry (generally, the website that we're trying to log in), the username (the email when possible), and a key that has to be remembered, a code in generated and it can be used to make simple password securer.
+Given the name of the entry (generally, the website that we're trying to log in), the username (the email when possible), and a key that has to be remembered, a code in generated and it can be used to make a simple password securer.